Embedding Intelligence in Materials for Responsive Built Environment: A Topical Review on Liquid Crystal Elastomer Actuators and Sensors: Examples of opportunities of LCE actuators and sensors embedding intellingence into the built environment

-Along these same lines, CLCE coatings could be applied to all types of glass panels.
+Along these same lines, CLCE coatings could be applied to the outsides of all types of glass panels.
 In areas of the world where hurricanes or tornados are a risk, having CLCE-coated storm windows would give visual indications of how much force was being applied (\textbf{Figure~\ref{fig:glasswanringConcept}}).
 They could possibly be tuned to provide a threshold in which there is danger of the window breaking, or even a warning threshold for when to seek underground shelter.
+To protect the soft CLCE from damage, it would ideally be sandwiched between the glass and a hard coating of durable transparent plastic, for instance polycarbonate.

+To apply this approach to other roof styles such as concrete slabs, the CLCE must obviously be mounted on the inside.
+Here it would not be used to visualize the compressive force arising from the external load, but it could instead serve to visualize crack formation at the earliest stage of roof failure.
+Even the smallest cracks would lead to very strong local tensile strain of a CLCE coating, yielding a color change that allows occupants to see the cracks.

-Even more informative than a general color change would be to pattern warning signs into the film, as demonstrated by de Hahn et al.,\cite{Zhang2020} reproduced in Figure~\ref{fig:glasswanringConcept}.
+Even more informative than a general color change would be to pattern warning signs into the film, as demonstrated by de Hahn et al.~\cite{Zhang2020}, reproduced in Figure~\ref{fig:glasswanringConcept}.
 Here a CLCE film with its helix axis perpendicular to the film plane was designed to be featureless in the relaxed state, but upon stretching perpendicular to the helix near to its limiting extensability, making rupture a risk, a red warning triangle appeared, alerting the user that the tensile strain is now on a dangerous level.
-As demonstrated by Kizhakidathazhath et al.\cite{Kizhakidathazhath2020Facile}, tensile strain perpendicular to the helix elicits the same mechanochromic response from CLCEs as compressive strain along the helix, hence the same patterning principle could be used for glass roofs.
+As demonstrated by Kizhakidathazhath et al.~\cite{Kizhakidathazhath2020Facile}, tensile strain perpendicular to the helix elicits the same mechanochromic response from CLCEs as compressive strain along the helix, hence the same patterning principle could be used for glass roofs.
 At the same time, there are many situations where rupture of an elastic component under tensile strain can have catastrophic consequences, and where human observers would notice a color change, hence this functionality could be applied in many contexts.